The State of the Bob

 After 24 years in the Union Building, and several months of packing and moving, our IUPUI Purchasing staff is settling into a new home.

-The Servaas Building, located at 1000 Waterway Blvd., now accommodates our entire IUPUI based team, including IU’s Office of Business Diversity.
+The Servaas Building, located at 1000 Waterway Blvd., now accommodates our entire IUPUI based team, including IU’s Office of Supplier Diversity.
 The location also provides spacious on-site meeting rooms to facilitate training, department discussions, business diversity events and vendor negotiations.

 Servass Suite 101 is an ideal space for Purchasing, and our crew looks forward to serving the IU community from this site for many years to come.